 Ballot measures, consisting of the initiative and the referendum, are mechanisms that allow voters to have a more direct say in state laws, government proposals, and constitutional amendments.

 In certain states, voters can remove elected officials from office through a recall election.

-- Post Politics, "Election 2010: Live Results," Washington Post, December 28, 2010. ↓ - 2.
-T. W. Famam, "Angle, McMahon Led Way Spending \$97 Per Vote-and Lost," Washington Post, November 9, 2010. - - 3.
-Benjamin Knoll, "Incumbent Losses in the 2010 Midterms," Information Knoll, November 4, 2010. → - Darrell M. West and L. Sandy Maisel, "Conclusion: Discourse and Beyond," in Running on Empty?
-Political Discourse in Congressional Elections (Lanham, MD: Rowman & Littlefield, 2004), 237.
-4 - "Local TV News Largely Ignores Local Political Races, New Lear Study Finds," Lear Center Local News Archive, USC Annenberg School for Communication, February 15, 2005. - Mark S. Monmonier, Bushmanders and Bullwinkles: How Politicians Manipulate Electronic Maps and Census Data to Win Elections (Chicago: University of Chicago Press, 2001). - Relevant is Bradley Hunt, "On the Campaign Trail: Depictions of Political Campaigns in Films," paper submitted to Paletz's "Politics and Media" seminar, April 16, 2001. - Matthew Mendelsohn and Andrew Parkin, eds., Referendum Democracy: Citizens, Elites and Deliberation in Referendum Campaigns (New York: Palgrave, 2001). - 9.
-Pamela M. Prah, "Guide to State Ballot Measures for 2010," Stateline.org, November 12, 2010. → - For its history and an evaluation of the arguments for and against the initiative, see Joseph F. Zimmerman, The Initiative: Citizen Law-Making (Westport, CT: Praeger, 1999).
-4 - For criticisms of the initiative see Richard J. Ellis, Democratic Delusions: The Initiative Process in America (Lawrence: University Press of Kansas, 2002). -
+- 1. Post Politics, "Election 2010: Live Results," Washington Post, December 28, 2010. ↓ - 2.
+T. W. Famam, "Angle, McMahon Led Way Spending \$97 Per Vote-and Lost," Washington Post, November 9, 2010. - 3.
+Benjamin Knoll, "Incumbent Losses in the 2010 Midterms," Information Knoll, November 4, 2010. - Darrell M. West and L. Sandy Maisel, "Conclusion: Discourse and Beyond," in Running on Empty?
+Political Discourse in Congressional Elections (Lanham, MD: Rowman & Littlefield, 2004), 237. - 5.
+"Local TV News Largely Ignores Local Political Races, New Lear Study Finds," Lear Center Local News Archive, USC Annenberg School for Communication, February 15, 2005. ↵ - 7.
+Relevant is Bradley Hunt, "On the Campaign Trail: Depictions of Political Campaigns in Films," paper submitted to Paletz's "Politics and Media" seminar, April 16, 2001. - 8.
+Matthew Mendelsohn and Andrew Parkin, eds., Referendum Democracy: Citizens, Elites and Deliberation in Referendum Campaigns (New York: Palgrave, 2001). - 9.
+Pamela M. Prah, "Guide to State Ballot Measures for 2010," Stateline.org, November 12, 2010. ↵ - 10.
+For its history and an evaluation of the arguments for and against the initiative, see Joseph F. Zimmerman, The Initiative: Citizen Law-Making (Westport, CT: Praeger, 1999).

+4 - 11.
+For criticisms of the initiative see Richard J. Ellis, Democratic Delusions: The Initiative Process in America (Lawrence: University Press of Kansas, 2002). ↵

-12. John G. Matsusaka, For the Many or the Few (Chicago: University of Chicago Press, 2004), xi.
-4
+12. John G. Matsusaka, For the Many or the Few (Chicago: University of Chicago Press, 2004), xi. ↵